KateMajzel/next_gen_gpt_ai/README.md

 ## An educational application designed for preschool teachers
 (lablab.ai "Nextgen GPT AI Hackathon" January 2024).

+A simple application, based on artificial intelligence, will prepare these materials in a few seconds.
+The teacher only enters a keyword or topic of the lesson, then the application generates materials for children.
+The teacher downloads the materials and can print them in the required quantity.

 How it works -> 🔗 https://katemajzel-next-gen-gpt-ai-app-sz6429.streamlit.app

 ### Used tech stack: